 Studio apartments in downtown Chicago tend to be in high-rise buildings, meaning more modern amenities such as on-site laundry, fitness centers and retail on the ground floor.
 Some of the newer buildings offer really spectacular amenity spaces such as rooftop terraces, yoga rooms and sophisticated lounges that can easily function as impromptu office space thanks to high-speed WiFi.

-People searching for cheap studio apartments may have to look a bit further outside of downtown Chicago, where the median rental price for a studio apartment listed on Domu was $1,650 in 2017.
+People searching for cheap apartments for rent in Chicago may have to look a bit further outside of downtown, where the median rental price for a studio apartment listed on Domu was $1,650 in 2017.
 That’s higher than the citywide median rental price for studios listed on Domu, which was $1,302 in 2017.